Articles

 Minimum requirements:

-- A Google Ads account with 15,000 clicks and 600 conversions during the past 30 days
+A Google Ads account with 15,000 clicks and 600 conversions during the past 30 days

-- Ecommerce Tracking or Goals must be set up
+Ecommerce Tracking or Goals must be set up

 If you meet these requirements, you can start using DDA in Google Analytics 360.
 To keep using it, you have to meet the following minimum conversion threshold for the past 28 days:

-- 400 conversions of each type with a path length of at least two interactions
+400 conversions of each type with a path length of at least two interactions

-- 10,000 interaction paths in a specific view
+10,000 interaction paths in a specific view

 Pros of DDA in Google Analytics 360:

-- Get a full analysis of a customer’s online journey
+Get a full analysis of a customer’s online journey

-- See which ads, keywords, and campaigns have the biggest impact on conversions
+See which ads, keywords, and campaigns have the biggest impact on conversions

-- Distribute credit for revenue based on past data for a conversion
+Distribute credit for revenue based on past data for a conversion

-- The amount of credit assigned to each touchpoint depends on order of touchpoints
+The amount of credit assigned to each touchpoint depends on order of touchpoints

-- Data analysis starts immediately, and the report on your first model becomes available within 7 days
+Data analysis starts immediately, and the report on your first model becomes available within 7 days

 Cons of DDA in Google Analytics 360:

-- High cost of an account: starts at $150,000/year
+High cost of an account: starts at $150,000/year

-- Hidden calculation logic: no explanation in the report
+Hidden calculation logic: no explanation in the report

-- Requires a consistently high number of clicks and conversions
+Requires a consistently high number of clicks and conversions

-- Doesn’t include offline data (phone calls, transactions in CRM)
+Doesn’t include offline data (phone calls, transactions in CRM)

-- Requires a Google Ads account
+Requires a Google Ads account

-Data-Driven Attribution with Google Ads
+Data-Driven Attribution in Google Ads

 The default attribution model in Google Ads is last click, but if you meet the minimum requirements you can configure Data-Driven Attribution.
 By default, data-driven attribution analyzes all clicks on your ads but not the entire customer journey.
 Based on these clicks, the model compares users who purchase to those who don’t and identifies patterns among those ad interactions that lead to conversions.
 To increase the number of conversions, you can use an automated bidding strategy that’s optimized based on information from the DDA model.